Discover some of the best ways to engage your kids in giving, whether they are 5 or 25.

 Telling your children stories about some of the ways that you give back and some of the organizations you support is a great conversation starter and opportunity to explore why you think giving is important.

-An allowance with equal parts set aside for saving, spending, and giving to charity helps reinforce good savings habits and the value of generosity.
+An allowance with equal parts set aside for saving, spending, and giving to charity helps reinforce good saving habits and the value of generosity.
 Every few months, you can sit down together and choose where the donation goes.

 Even relatively young children can help with activities such as park cleanups or sorting food for a can drive.
 It will be rewarding and fun for all of you to make a difference together.

 Financial literacy is an important lesson for all young people, and sound money management skills can help set kids up for future success.
-Giving has a place in discussions about spending and savings decisions, setting long- and short-term goals, and many other aspects of financial literacy.
+Giving has a place in discussions about spending and saving decisions, setting long- and short-term goals, and many other aspects of financial literacy.

 Volunteering can help teens learn valuable lessons about responsibility and teamwork while meeting new people and engaging in activities they enjoy.

-Give your teens a budget for giving, and let them choose where to direct the funds.
+Give your teens a budget for giving and let them choose where to direct the funds.
 This is a great opportunity to have a conversation about whether they want to choose one organization to support and have a greater impact, or several.

 Your children have proven that they can be responsible and thoughtful about how they distribute funds.
 Families with significant giving portfolios may wish to expand the role of their 20-something children in selecting donation amounts and recipients.

-Make sure that you continue to talk about giving and volunteer activities with your young adult children.
-You may find that these discussions are more valuable and rewarding than ever, now that you may have shared passions for certain causes or can simply gain new insights from each other’s experiences as donors and volunteers.
+Make sure you continue to talk about giving and volunteer activities with your young adult children.
+You may find that these discussions are more valuable and rewarding than ever now that you may have shared passions for certain causes or can simply gain new insights from each other’s experiences as donors and volunteers.